Hyperbolic Fuzzy C-Means with Adaptive Weight-based Filtering for Efficient Clustering: Convergence Analysis of HypeFCM

-\textbf{Step 1: Descent Property of Membership Update} \\ We aim to show that the HypeFCM algorithm converges to a stationary point of the following objective function defined on the Poincar\'e ball model $\mathbb{D}_\alpha^p$: For fixed $\mathbf{V}^{(t)}$, the weight update minimizes $J_m$ subject to constraints:
+\textbf{Step 1: Descent Property of Membership Update.} \\ We aim to show that the HypeFCM algorithm converges to a stationary point of the following objective function defined on the Poincaré ball model $\mathbb{D}_\alpha^p$: For fixed $\mathbf{V}^{(t)}$, the weight update minimizes $J_m$ subject to constraints in Equation \ref{eq:optimisation}. \\ For each point $i$, form the Lagrangian